xasos/MeerkatAPI/README.md

 # MeerkatAPI

 Unofficial API Documentation for the internal [Meerkat](http://meerkatapp.co) API.
-Most endpoints were discovered through Charles Proxy.
+Endpoints were discovered through Charles Proxy, and there are more to come.

-**Notice**: Not complete, under active development.

 ## Endpoints